EKowalska/Getting-and-Cleaning-Data-Course-Project/Codebook.md

      * x_train (7352 rows, 561 column) - contains recorded features for train subjects
      * y_train (7352 rows, 1 column) - contains activity codes for train features <br>

-Step 1.
-Merge the training and the test sets to create one data set
+Step 1 merges the training and the test sets to create one data set
 * x_set (10299 rows, 561 column) - contains recorded features for test and train subject binded by rows
-* y_set (10299 rows, 1 column)- contains activity codes for test and train features binded by rows
+* y_set (10299 rows, 1 column) - contains activity codes for test and train features binded by rows
 * subject_set (10299 rows, 1 column) - contains list of all 30 subjects, test and train subject binded by rows
 * merged_data (10299 rows, 563 column) - contains all features, activity codes and subjects number binded by columns

-#Step 2 Extracting only the measurements on the mean and standard deviation for each measurement
+Step 2 extracts only the measurements on the mean and standard deviation for each measurement
-tidy_data <- select(merged_data, subject, code, contains("mean"), contains("std"))
+* tidy_data (10299 rows, 88 column) - created from merged_data by selecting columns: subject, code and features with "mean" or "std" in name

-#Step 3 Using descriptive activity names to name the activities in the data set
+Step 3 names the activities in the data set
-tidy_data$code <- activities[tidy_data$code, 2]
+* column "code" from tidy_data replaced with corresponding activity name from variable activities

-#Step 4 Appropriately labeling the data set with descriptive variable names
+Step 4 labels the data set with descriptive variable names
-names(tidy_data)[2] = "activity"
+* column "code" renamed to "activity
+* words "BodyBody" in column names replaced with single word "Body"
-#Remaining variable names unchanged.
-Further explication would result in very long variable names
+* remaining variable names unchanged, further explication would result in very long variable names

-#Step 5 Creating a second, independent tidy data set with the average of each variable for each
-#activity and each subject
+Step 5 creates a second, independent tidy data set with the average of each variable for each activity and each subject
-  #Step 5.1 Creating variable with tidy data set
-av_data_set <- tidy_data %>%
+* av_data_set <- tidy_data %>%
   group_by(subject, activity) %>%
   summarise_all(funs(mean))
   #Set 5.2 Saving tidy data set to txt file